 It’s not uncommon for ski resorts to change their dates in the middle of the season, so keep your eyes on resort websites for announcements that may contribute to a last-minute springtime ski vacation.
 Often, ski resorts will announce extended dates late March or toward the end of their season, when they realize the snow is going to hold out for a while longer than planned.

-This season, most ski resorts open Thanksgiving weekend (November 21) and end in early April.
-However, there are some exceptions, which open in early November and close in late April.
-Below are the dates for the upcoming winter season.
+This season, most ski resorts opened in early November and will end in early April.
+However, there are some exceptions, which open in early December and close in late April.
+Below are the dates for the upcoming winter season:

 The Ski Resort with the Longest Season